Clustox/swift-style-guidelines/README.md

 var amount
 ```

-* Parameter names must be there in function definition to clear ambiguity and provide clarity about nature and type of a certain parameter name.
+* Parameter names must be there in function definition to clear ambiguity and provide clarity about nature and type of a certain parameter.

 #### Avoid Using
 ```swift